HandsOnDataViz/book/introduction/why.md

-# Why This Book?
+# Why this book?
+*Last updated February 11, 2017*

+*Data Visualization for All*, an open-access online textbook, seeks to help you tell your story -- and show your data -- through the power of the public web.

-The goal of this book is to democratize the power of data visualization and make it more accessible for all.
-Over the past several years, my undergraduate students and I have been creating interactive charts and maps to improve our ability to tell data-driven stories on the web.
-In addition to our academic work, we have also partnered on projects with journalists, government agencies, and non-profit organizations.
-Tools that were once costly are now freely available on the web, and easier to learn, if you have some guidance on key concepts and step-by-step support.
-This book-in-progress outlines what we have learned, and seeks to freely share our knowledge with others.
-Explore our examples, follow the tutorials, and learn how to tell your story **and** show the data.
+At Trinity College, my undergraduate students and I have learned so much while creating interactive charts and maps in partnership with local journalists, government agencies, and non-profit organizations.
+Tools that were once costly are now freely available online, and have become much easier to master, if users have guidance on key concepts and step-by-step instructions.
+This free book outlines what we have learned from working with our community partners in Hartford, Connecticut, and seeks to share our knowledge with others.
+We encourage you to help us improve and expand the book for future readers.

+Explore our examples, try our tutorials, and dream about better ways to tell your data stories.